Sushi Bake Recipe

 Preheat oven to 425° F. Prepare a 9×13 baking dish with nonstick spray.

-2. Make Sushi Rice
+2. Make the Sushi Rice

 Pro Tip: If you’re in a pinch, any white short grain rice or brown rice will work in place of sushi rice.